-11. DRUMMING TREES
+10. DRUMMING TREES

 The holes in this tree were made by the Yellow-bellied Sapsucker and they harbor a variety of insects, spiders and other small creatures, which woodpeckers and other insect eaters depend on for food.
 Listen and you might hear the tapping of a woodpecker finding food, such as the Redheaded, Pileated, Hairy, Downy or Flicker.
+In case of emergency call 9-1-1.